bolubme/news-app/README.md

 A modern, feature-rich news aggregation platform built with Vue.js and AWS serverless architecture.
 This application provides real-time news updates from multiple sources, chat functionality, and advanced features like text-to-speech and news summarization.

+## Project Aim

+The aim of this project is to make it easy for everyone to stay update with the latest news, without feeling overwhelmed by lots of information’s.
+The project also aims to explore the use of Artificial intelligence in news aggregation and how it can further help users stay informed.
+The project will be focused on building a web application that helps individuals to easily access news articles.
+The application will also support some amazing functionality like summarization of article, text to spoken words and a chat room for communication between multiple users.
+The web application can be accessed on the web browser and as a web application and android based application with the help of PWA (Progressive web apps)

 ## Application Preview

 ![News Room Homepage](./public/images/bigLogo.png)